Motor Neurone Disease Association,

 Current projects which we are seeking both funding and PhD students for include (please contact me directly if interested (email@example.com);

-4. How fructose metabolism affects energy generation in MND astrocytes.
+- How fructose metabolism affects energy generation in MND astrocytes.
+(Seeking funding, including externally funded PhD students)

-6. Metabolic screening of sporadic Parkinson’s disease patient fibroblasts and astrocytes (collaboration with Dr Heather Mortiboys and Prof Oliver Bandmann).
+- Metabolic screening of sporadic Parkinson’s disease patient fibroblasts and astrocytes in collaboration with Dr Heather Mortiboys and Prof Oliver Bandmann (Seeking funding, including externally funded PhD students)

-7. How hypoxia affects metabolic energy generation in Alzheimer’s disease and motor neurone disease (collaboration with Dr Julie Simpson and Dr Claire Garwood).
+- How hypoxia affects metabolic energy generation in Alzheimer’s disease and motor neurone disease in collaboration with Dr Julie Simpson, Dr Paul Heath and Professor Stephen Warton.
+(Seeking funding, including externally funded PhD students).

 Mechanical Activation of Hypoxia-Inducible Factor 1α Drives Endothelial Dysfunction at Atheroprone Sites Feng S, Bowden N, Fragiadaki M, Souilhol C, Hsiao S, Mahmoud M, Allen S, Pirri D, Ayllon BT, Akhtar S, Thompson AAR, Jo H, Weber C, Ridger V, Schober A & Evans PC (2017).
 Arterioscler Thromb Vasc Biol.
 2017.
 37: 2087-2101.